-"Adequate covered facilities" includes: trash cans with covers, garbage chutes, "dumpsters" (i.e., large scale refuse boxes with lids); trash bags (if a pprovable by local public agency).
-"Approvable by local public agency).
-"Approvable by local public agency" means t hat the local Health and Sanitation Department (city, town or county) approves the type of facility in use.
+"Adequate covered facilities" includes: trash cans with covers, garbage chutes, "dumpsters" (i.e., large scale refuse boxes with lids); trash bags (if approvable by local public agency).
+"Approvable by local public agency" means that the local Health and S anitation Department (city, town or county) approves the type of facility in use.
 Note: During the period when the HA is setting up its inspection program, it will check with the local health and sanitation department to determine which types of facilities are acceptable and include this in the inspection requirements.